 - Go is supported by the most popular code editors, which makes it easy to use by any team;

-- It supports modularity, which makes library sharing more effective within projects.
+- It supports modularity, making library sharing more effective within projects.

 - Go’s core team did not enforce one standard of maintaining package dependencies.
 They addressed this in version 1.11, which shows that they hear the community;